-At our Suffolk Rural campus we offer entry-level, level 1, and personalised programmes that will help prepare you for work, living independently, or progressing into college life.
+At our Suffolk Rural campus, we provide inclusive learning opportunities through entry-level, level 1, and personalised programs, designed to equip you for employment, independent living, or seamless transition into college life.

 Inclusive Learning Pathways